Theft by Taking

 - Repossession: If you can show you jointly owned the property or the property reverted back to you after the other party did not make payments, then taking the item is just repossession which is not a crime.

 - Borrowing: This can be hard to prove, but showing you did not plan to permanently deprive the person of their property and had reason to assume you could take the item may be a defense.

 - Lack of intent: Theft by taking occurs when you plan to permanently deprive someone else of their property, so a theft by taking defense in Augusta GA can be that you were not aware the property was not yours to take.

 As you can see, Georgia has a number of different ways someone can be convicted of theft by taking and a variety of significant penalties for each of those methods of theft by taking.
 If you’ve been charged with any crimes related to the theft of a motor vehicle, it’s important to remember that the prosecution has to prove each element of its case beyond a reasonable doubt.
 It’s always a good idea to contact a skilled criminal defense lawyer in Augusta Georgia who can evaluate the evidence against you and help you identify weaknesses in the prosecution’s case.

 If you or someone you know was charged with theft by taking in Augusta GA, it is important to have talented theft by taking defense attorneys.
 The right lawyer can help to craft a defense that provides the best possible outcome for your situation.
-With our talented team of experienced attorneys, Fleming and Nelson is prepared to handle these challenging cases.
+With our talented team of experienced attorneys, Fleming & Nelson, LLP is prepared to handle these challenging cases.
 Give us a call at 706-434-8770 or stop by our office to schedule an appointment today.